 All searches are case-insensitive and multiple queries can be performed in one go by entering search terms separated by commas.
-In case only one result is returned, it will be automatically highlighted for convenience and double-clicking a single row is a handy shortcut to enter this user into the table of investigators (Figure 5.4).
+In case only one result is returned, it will be automatically highlighted for convenience and double-clicking any row will enter this user into the table of investigators.
 In the case of co-Is, highlighting multiple entries will cause these to be entered into the table - removing them works in the same way.